Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Introduction

 where the expectation is taken over the distribution $P_0$.
 Note that we can also apply our method for the ATE for the treated group (ATT).
 For the details about ATT estimation, see Appendix~\ref{appdx:att}.

 Let $e_0(X) = P_0(D = 1 \mid X)$ denote the probability of assigning treatment $1$ given covariates $X$, which is known as the \emph{propensity score}.
-Throughout this study, we impose the following condition, commonly referred to as the overlap assumption: \begin{assumption} There exists a constant $C > 0$ independent of $n$ such that $C < e_0(x) < 1 - C$ for all $x \in \mathcal{X}$. \end{assumption}
+Throughout this study, we impose the following conditions, commonly referred to as the unconfoundedness and common support assumptions. \begin{assumption} It holds that $(Y(1), Y(0)) \indep D \mid X$.
+There exists a constant $C > 0$ independent of $n$ such that $C < e_0(x) < 1 - C$ for all $x \in \mathcal{X}$. \end{assumption}

 When $e_0(x)$ is not constant, a distributional shift arises between the observed outcomes in the treatment and control groups, denoted by $\mathcal{G}_1$ and $\mathcal{G}_0$, respectively, where $\mathcal{G}_d \coloneqq \{i \in \{1, 2, \dots, n\} \colon D_i = d\}$.
 This shift induces bias in the sample mean, $ \frac{1}{|\mathcal{G}_d|} \sum_{i \in \mathcal{G}_d} Y_i = \frac{1}{|\mathcal{G}_d|} \sum_{i \in \mathcal{G}_d} Y_i(d)$, which deviates from $\bbE\sqb{Y(d)}$ and thus prevents the sample mean difference, $ \frac{1}{|\mathcal{G}_1|} \sum_{i \in \mathcal{G}_1} Y_i - \frac{1}{|\mathcal{G}_0|} \sum_{i \in \mathcal{G}_0} Y_i $, from being an unbiased estimator of the ATE.